microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/validationresult.md

 ---
 title: "validationResult resource type"
-description: "Exposes the properties that specify whether a user's password is valid when validated against the tenant's password validation policy."
+description: "Exposes the properties that specify the rules against which a user's password was validated, and the validation results."
 author: "yyuank"
 ms.localizationpriority: medium
 ms.prod: "users"